A character, despite long odds does something awesomely cool

 The Cimmerian stood upright, trailing his sword, a sudden sick weariness assailing him.
 The glare of the sun on the snow cut his eyes like a knife and the sky seemed shrunken and strangely apart.
 He turned away from the trampled expanse where yellow-bearded warriors lay locked with red-haired slayers in the embrace of death.
 A few steps he took, and the glare of the snow fields was suddenly dimmed.
 A rushing wave of blindness engulfed him and he sank down into the snow, supporting himself on one mailed arm, seeking to shake the blindness out of his eyes as a lion might shake his mane.

-- Meridoc and Eowyn collapse, after defeating the Witch King.
+- Merry and …owyn collapse, after defeating the Witch-King.

 - Sam collapses, after stabbing and driving off Shelob.